 Mr George Horwood, of Barnstaple, came to Launceston during the 1820’s, and set up in business as a plumber in Race Hill.
 He married a local girl and between them raised their family in the town.
 He moved to a site opposite the Castle gate, at the top of the new King William Street, (cut 1834, now St Thomas Road).
 Here he set up his business as an iron and brass founder and plumber.
-When George died two of his sons carried on the business for many years.
+When George died two of his sons, living in two cottages either side of the Oddfellows Hall, carried on the business for many years.
 After the death of the sons, widow Mrs George Horwood (2nd) sold the business complete to Mr Edward Box.
 It passed to Mr Walter Hoskin around 1910 or so who carried it on for some years, producing carriages there.
 Although the foundry buildings have gone, the dwelling house and shop is still there and the two dwellings of the sons are very close, on Western Road.

 2 July 1887 – advert in East Cornwall Times: To Ironfounders, Plumbers & Others.
 Good Business & Premises in Launceston For Sale.
 TO BE SOLD BY TENDER all that commodious Dwelling House, Shop, Workshops, Foundry, Yard, Garden & Premises, situate in the Western Road, now in the occupation of the owner Mr George Horwood.
 Also all the Good Will, Stock-in-Trade & Fixtures in the said Foundry & Shop.
 The Business, which is a really good one, has been carried on by the present owner and his family for over 60 years, and is only sold in consequence of the ill-health of the proprietor.
 The Dwelling-House contains on the ground floor, a Shop, Kitchen & Three Sitting Rooms, on the first floor Five good Bedrooms.
 There are also good Cellars and Workshops underground, and a very convenient Yard, with Stables and Shed, also a large Garden at the back.